illudium/illudium.github.io/_posts/2024-02-09-advanced-macos-commandline-network-management.md

 ## macOS and advanced network commands for managing DNS settings

 While MDM is unequivocally a must for managing macOS at (really any) scale, there are times when a scripted approach can still be needed.
----

-### Commands for determining the active network interface and working with DNS server settings
+### Commands for determining the active network interface and working with DNS server settings:

 There are a couple different ways we can go about this: